microsoft/vscode-docs/docs/editor/extension-gallery.md

 ![python extensions](images/extension-gallery/extensions-python.png)

-If you already know the exact identifier for an extension you're looking for, you can use the `@id:` prefix, like `@id:octref.vetur`.
-Additionally, to filter or sort results, you can use [filter](#extensions-view-filters) and [sort](#sorting) commands, detailed below.
+If you know the exact identifier for an extension you're looking for, you can use the `@id:` prefix, for example `@id:octref.vetur`.
+Additionally, to filter or sort results, you can use the [filter](#extensions-view-filters) and [sort](#sorting) commands, detailed below.

 ## Manage extensions